 This is particularly important if you’ll be going away over Christmas and will be using less energy in your home than your energy company would usually expect.
 And even though any overpayment will always be refunded the next time your supplier takes an actual reading, Christmas is expensive enough without having to pay more than you should have.

-Submitting a meter reading is quick and easy and most suppliers will you send you a reminder by text when it’s time to do so.
+Submitting a meter reading is quick and easy and most suppliers will send you a reminder by text when it’s time to do so.

 3. Turn down your thermostat by one degree